rickyriled/DE_project_2/README.md

   8. install the requierments in the requierments.txt file<br>
 <br>

- GCS through Terraform:
+ GCS through Terraform:<br>
-  9. follow the steps in the DE zoomcamp guide to set up your GCS account, envrionment varaibles and project name
+  9. follow the steps in the DE zoomcamp guide to set up your GCS account, envrionment varaibles and project name<br>
-  10. add your gcs project name to the `passcode.sh` file
+  10. add your gcs project name to the `passcode.sh` file<br>
-  11. build the infrastrcture GCS data lake `bash tf_make_bash.sh` ; note this pulls a code listed in my git-ignore file.
+  11. build the infrastrcture GCS data lake `bash tf_make_bash.sh` ; note this pulls a code listed in my git-ignore file.<br>
-    - later when you want to take down your gcs bucket, use  `bash tf_destroy_bash.sh
+    - later when you want to take down your gcs bucket, use  `bash tf_destroy_bash.sh<br>

- Kafka Producers/Consumers:
+ Kafka Producers/Consumers:<br>
-  12. run all three producer and all three consumer python scripts in the background on your computer; kafka will auto-setup the topics.
+  12. run all three producer and all three consumer python scripts in the background on your computer; kafka will auto-setup the topics.<br>
     - check in your GCS bucket if the csv files are there; if so, everything is working!